daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: \[Must-have for a limited color palette; Should-have for more specific background and text colors\]

-#### The user must be able to use the app with the high contrast and magnification features of the operating system platform.
+#### The user must be able to use the app with the high contrast and magnification features of the operating system platform

 Some people use high contrast modes on their device because it increases readability by maximizing the difference between text and background.